Effective One To One Math Teaching: What We’ve Learned From Delivering One Million Online Lessons

 Ellie McCann, Senior Product Manager: ‘Know the goal that you want your students to achieve and plan backwards from there.
 If your goal is for your students to hit the ready to progress criteria, then know what those requirements are and plan your lessons accordingly.’

-We’d like to thank all of our schools, teachers, tutors and students for coming along on this journey with us.
+We’d like to thank all of our schools, teachers, and students for coming along on this journey with us.
 We know that the past few years have been incredibly challenging for many, and yet we are constantly enamored by the resilience of both students and teachers in continuing their math learning.

 We know the need for what we do is now greater than ever, with the math attainment gap growing wider and wider.
 It will take years to close this gap, but at Third Space Learning, we believe we have the experience to be part of a solution to help tackle this problem.